erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 32-bit Erlang is a sad story in this regard.
-The bignum limit on such an Erlang system is so low, calculations would have to use 26-bit integers, that designing a PRNG that uses non-bignums must be so small in period and size that it becomes too bad to be useful.
+The bignum limit on such an Erlang system is so low, calculations would have to use 26-bit integers, that designing a PRNG not using bignums must be so small in period and size that it becomes too bad to be useful.
 The known trick `erlang:phash2(erlang:unique_integer(), Range)` is still fairly fast, but all `rand` generators work exactly the same